Foreign relations of the Ottoman Empire: Greek War of Independence 1821–1830

 The Greek War of Independence was a successful uprising waged by Greek revolutionaries against the Ottoman Empire between 1821 and 1830.
 The Greeks were factionalized and fought their own civil war.
-The Greeks won widespread support from elite opinion in Europe, and were aided militarily and diplomatically by Great Britain, France and Russia.
+The Greeks won widespread support from elite opinion in Europe, and were aided militarily and diplomatically by Britain, France and Russia.
 The Ottomans were aided militarily by Egypt.

 Greece came under Ottoman rule in the late 15th century.
 During the following centuries, there were sporadic but unsuccessful Greek uprisings against Ottoman rule.
 In 1814, a secret organization called Filiki Eteria (Society of Friends) was founded with the aim of liberating Greece, encouraged by the revolutionary fervor gripping Europe in that period.
 The Filiki Eteria planned to launch revolts in the Peloponnese, the Danubian Principalities, and Constantinople itself, which had a large Greek element.
 The first revolt began on 6 March/21 February 1821 in the Danubian Principalities, but it was soon put down by the Ottomans.
 The events in the north urged the Greeks in the Peloponnese (Morea) into action and on 17 March 1821, the Maniots were first to declare war.
 In September 1821, the Greeks under the leadership of Theodoros Kolokotronis captured Tripolitsa.
 Revolts in Crete, Macedonia, and Central Greece broke out, but were eventually suppressed.
 Meanwhile, makeshift Greek fleets achieved success against the Ottoman Navy in the Aegean Sea and prevented Ottoman reinforcements from arriving by sea.

 Tensions soon developed among different Greek factions, leading to two consecutive civil wars.
 The Ottoman Sultan called in Muhammad Ali of Egypt, who sent his son Ibrahim Pasha to Greece with an army to suppress the revolt in return for territorial gains.
 Ibrahim landed in the Peloponnese in February 1825 and brought most of the peninsula under Egyptian control by the end of that year.
 Despite a failed invasion of Mani, Athens also fell and the revolution looked all but lost.

 At that point, the three Great Powers—Russia, Britain and France—decided to intervene, sending their naval squadrons to Greece in 1827.
 Following news that the combined Ottoman–Egyptian fleet was going to attack the island of Hydra, the allied fleets intercepted the Ottoman navy and won a decisive victory at the Battle of Navarino.
 In 1828 the Egyptian army withdrew under pressure of a French expeditionary force.
 The Ottoman garrisons in the Peloponnese surrendered, and the Greek revolutionaries proceeded to retake central Greece.
 Russia invaded the Ottoman Empire and forced it to accept Greek autonomy in the Treaty of Adrianople (1829).
 After nine years of war, Greece was finally recognized as an independent state under the London Protocol of February 1830.
 Further negotiations in 1832 led to the London Conference and the Treaty of Constantinople; these defined the final borders of the new state and established Prince Otto of Bavaria as the first king of Greece.